Skip to content

 • Support checksum verifications (if they exist)

-• Support signatures verifications (if they exist)
+• Support signature verifications (if they exist)

 • Aliases for easy access to binaries